Electrical Engineering (Engineering)

 In addition to the general Graduate Council requirements for Ph.D. committees, the Ph.D. committee of an Electrical Engineering and Operations Research dual-title Ph.D. student must include at least one member of the Operations Research Graduate Faculty.
 Faculty members who hold appointments in both programs’ Graduate Faculty may serve in a combined role.
 If the chair of the Ph.D. committee is not also a member of the Graduate Faculty in Operations Research, the member of the committee representing Operations Research must be appointed as co-chair.
 The Operations Research representative on the student’s Ph.D. committee will develop questions for and participate in the evaluation of the comprehensive examination.

 Students in the dual-title program are required to write and orally defend a dissertation on a topic that is approved in advance by their Ph.D. committee and reflects their original research and education in Electrical Engineering and Operations Research.
 Upon completion of the doctoral dissertation, the candidate must pass a final oral examination (the dissertation defense) to earn the Ph.D. degree.
-The dissertation must be accepted by the Ph.D. committee, the head of the graduate program, and the Graduate School.
+The dissertation must be accepted by the Ph.D. committee, the head of the graduate program, and the Fox Graduate School.

 Minor

 A graduate minor is available in any approved graduate major or dual-title program.
-The default requirements for a graduate minor are stated in Graduate Council policies listed under GCAC-600 Research Degree Policies and GCAC-700 Professional Degree Policies, depending on the type of degree the student is pursuing:
+The default requirements for a graduate minor are stated in Graduate Council policy GCAC-218 Minors.

 Student Aid

-Graduate assistantships available to students in this program and other forms of student aid are described in the Tuition & Funding section of The Graduate School’s website.
-Students on graduate assistantships must adhere to the course load limits set by The Graduate School.
+Graduate assistantships available to students in this program and other forms of student aid are described in the Tuition & Funding section of the J. Jeffrey and Ann Marie Fox Graduate School’s website.
+Students on graduate assistantships must adhere to the course load limits set by the Fox Graduate School.

 In addition, the following awards typically have been available to graduate students in this program: